 - Flat position when he or she drinks a bottle

-What are the signs and symptoms of an ear infection in children?
+What are the signs and symptoms of an ear infection?

 - Ear pain or tugging, pulling, or rubbing of the ear

 - Decreased appetite from painful sucking, swallowing, or chewing

 - Yellow fluid or pus coming from the ear

 - Dizziness or loss of balance

 Your child's healthcare provider will examine your child's ears, head, neck, and mouth.
 He or she will also ask you to describe your child's symptoms.
 Your child may also need the following: